-- 45. (1) The registered person shall not- - (a) employ a person to work at the children's home unless that person is fit to work at a children's home; or - (b) allow a person to whom subregulation (2) applies to work at the children's home unless that person is fit to work at a children's home. - (2) This paragraph applies to any person who is employed by a person other than the registered person to work at the children's home in a position in which he may in the course of his duties have regular contact with children accommodated there. - (3) For the purposes of subregulation (1), a person is not fit to work at a children's home unless- - (a) he is of integrity and good character; - (b) he has the qualifications, skills and experience necessary for the work he is to perform; - (c) he is physically and mentally fit for the purposes of the work he is to perform; and - (d) full and satisfactory information is available in relation to him in respect of each of the following matters: - (i) proof of identity including a recent photograph; - (ii) a criminal record certificate from every country in which such person had resided for more than six months; - (iii) two written references, including a reference from the person's most recent employer, if any; - (iv) where a person has previously worked in a position whose duties involved work with children or vulnerable adults, so far as reasonably practicable verification of the reason why the employment or position ended; - (v) documentary evidence of any relevant qualifications; - (vi) a full employment history, together with a satisfactory written explanation of any gaps in employment. - (4) The registered person shall ensure that- - (a) any offer of employment to a person is subject to subregulation (3)(d) being complied with in relation to that person; and
+- 45. (1) The registered person must not- - (a) employ a person to work at the children's home unless that person is fit to work at a children's home; or - (b) allow a person to whom sub-regulation (2) applies to work at the children's home unless that person is fit to work at a children's home. - (2) This sub-regulation applies to any person who is employed by a person other than the registered person to work at the children's home in a position in which he or she may in the course of his or her duties have regular contact with children accommodated there. - (3) For the purposes of sub-regulation (1), a person is not fit to work at a children's home unless- - (a) he or she is of integrity and good character; - (b) he or she has the qualifications, skills and experience necessary for the work he or she is to perform; - (c) he or she is physically and mentally fit for the purposes of the work he or she is to perform; and - (d) full and satisfactory information is available in relation to him or her in respect of each of the following matters: - (i) proof of identity including a recent photograph; - (ii) a criminal record certificate from every country in which the person has resided for more than 6 months; - (iii) 2 written references, including a reference from the person's most recent employer, if any; - (iv) if the person has previously worked in a position whose duties involved work with children or vulnerable adults, so far as reasonably practicable verification of the reason why the employment or position ended; - (v) documentary evidence of any relevant qualifications;

-- (b) unless subregulation (5) applies, no person starts work at a children's home until such time as subregulation (3)(d) has been complied with in relation to him. - (5) Where the following conditions apply, the registered person may permit a person to start work at a children's home notwithstanding subregulation (4)(b)- - (a) the registered person has taken all reasonable steps to obtain full information in respect of each of the matters listed in subregulation 3(d) in respect of that person, but the enquiries in relation to any of the matters listed in subregulations (3)(d)(iii) to (vi) are incomplete; - (b) full and satisfactory information in respect of that person has been obtained in relation to the matters specified in subregulations 3(d)(i) and (ii); - (c) the registered person considers that the circumstances are exceptional; and - (d) pending receipt of, and satisfying himself with regard to, any outstanding information, the registered person ensures that the person is appropriately supervised while carrying out his duties. - (6) The registered person shall take reasonable steps to ensure that any person working at the children's home who is not employed by him and to whom subregulation (2) does not apply, is appropriately supervised while carrying out his duties.
+- (vi) a full employment history, together with a satisfactory written explanation of any gaps in employment. - (4) The registered person must ensure that- - (a) any offer of employment to a person is subject to sub-regulation (3)(d) being complied with in relation to that person; and - (b) unless sub-regulation (5) applies, no person starts work at a children's home until sub-regulation (3)(d) has been complied with in relation to the person. - (5) If the following conditions apply, the registered person may permit a person to start work at a children's home regardless of sub-regulation (4)(b)- - (a) the registered person has taken all reasonable steps to obtain full information in respect of each of the matters listed in sub-regulation (3)(d) in respect of that person, but the enquiries in relation to any of the matters listed in sub-regulations (3)(d)(iii) to (vi) are incomplete; - (b) full and satisfactory information in respect of that person has been obtained in relation to the matters specified in sub-regulations 3(d)(i) and (ii); - (c) the registered person considers that the circumstances are exceptional; and - (d) pending receipt of, and satisfying himself or herself with regard to any outstanding information, the registered person ensures that the person is appropriately supervised while carrying out his or her duties. - (6) The registered person must take reasonable steps to ensure that any person working at the children's home who is not employed by him or her and to whom subregulation (2) does not apply, is appropriately supervised while carrying out his or her duties.